 Spotlight: Daniel Kyri

 Last season on Chicago Fire, Darren Ritter made One Chicago history as the first openly gay firefighter on the squad.
-It was recently announced that Ritter, who is played by the classically trained thespian and Chicago native Daniel Kyri, was promoted to a series regular.
+It was recently announced that the classically trained thespian and Chicago native Daniel Kyri, who plays Ritter, was promoted to a series regular.
 We recently caught up with Daniel to discuss his promotion, growing up in Chicago…and the novel he wrote at just 14 years old!

 Q: Tell us more about your background.
 Was One Chicago your first big acting role?